FarronF/limerick-council-meetings/meetings/2019/10/21-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 16th September 2019.md

 OPW fix has held to allow water levels return to normal.

-From Sunday the 1st of September, 3 of the 4 families who suffered flooding of their--- 16
+From Sunday the 1st of September, 3 of the 4 families who suffered flooding of their
+---
+16

 properties availed of the emergency accommodation offered to them.
 This